Gladstone Commercial Corporati - GuruFocus.com

+Gladstone Commercial realized a leveraged internal rate of return of approximately 15% on the property, which it originally acquired in 2011.

-"We are excited to welcome Moss to our portfolio and look forward to having them as a tenant," said EJ Wislar, Chief Investment Officer of Gladstone Commercial.
+"This sale marks another strong exit, as we look to selectively re-position our portfolio with a greater industrial focus," said EJ Wislar, Chief Investment Officer of Gladstone Commercial.

-"This direct deal after the sub-lease term shows their long-term commitment to the space," added Greg Yayac, Senior Vice President of Gladstone Commercial.
-"It also validates the capital improvements we have made to the building, including upgraded HVAC equipment and a full elevator modernization."
+"This was a win-win for all parties," added Greg Yayac, Senior Vice President of Gladstone Commercial.
+"We are pleased to have found a solution to maximize value."

-"Our ability to execute this deal is a testament to the high quality of the space," said Buzz Cooper, President of Gladstone Commercial.
+"This sale fits with our capital recycling plan and will allow us to re-deploy capital into industrial product," stated Buzz Cooper, President of Gladstone Commercial.

 Gladstone Commercial is a real estate investment trust focused on acquiring, owning and operating net leased industrial and office properties across the United States.
 As of June 30, 2022, Gladstone Commercial's real estate portfolio consisted of 136 properties located in 27 states, totaling approximately 17.0 million square feet.
 For additional information please visit www.gladstonecommercial.com.